Pennsylvania Route 162

-Pennsylvania Route 162 (PA 162) is a 10.1 mi state highway in southeast Pennsylvania.
-The western terminus of the route is at PA 82/PA 842 in Unionville, Chester County.
+Pennsylvania Route 162 (PA 162) is a 10.1 mi state highway in Chester County in southeast Pennsylvania.
+The western terminus of the route is at PA 82/PA 842 in Unionville.
 The eastern terminus is at U.S. Route 322 Business (US 322 Bus.) in West Chester.
 PA 162 is known as Embreeville Road from its western terminus to the village of Embreeville and Telegraph Road from Embreeville to an intersection with Strasburg Road west of Marshallton.
 At this point, the route turns east, following Strasburg Road to US 322 Bus. in West Chester.
 The portion of road between Marshallton and West Chester follows the 17th-century Great Minquas Path and became part of the Strasburg Road linking Strasburg and Philadelphia in the 1770s.
 PA 162 was designated onto its current alignment by 1930.

 Route description

 PA 162 begins at an intersection with PA 82/PA 842 in the community of Unionville in East Marlborough Township, heading north on two-lane undivided Embreeville Road.
 The road heads through a mix of farms and woods, crossing into Newlin Township.
 The route makes a sharp turn east and north again as it crosses the West Branch Brandywine Creek, which begins to run to the east of the route.
 PA 162 enters Embreeville, where the road crosses an East Penn Railroad line at-grade and passes a few homes.
 Leaving Embreeville, the road heads into forested areas and makes a turn to the east, continuing to parallel the creek.
-As PA 162 moves away from the creek, it crosses into West Bradford Township and passes to the south of the closed Embreeville State Hospital before continuing past a mix of fields and woods.
+As PA 162 moves away from the creek, it crosses into West Bradford Township and passes to the south of the closed Embreeville State Hospital before continuing past a mix of fields and woods as Telegraph Road.
 The route bears east onto Strasburg Road and passes woodland and homes, running through the community of Marshallton.
 After entering East Bradford Township, PA 162 crosses the East Branch Brandywine Creek on Cope's Bridge and intersects North Creek Road as it heads into increasing areas of residential subdivisions.
 The road gains a center left-turn lane and enters commercial areas as it crosses into the borough of West Chester at the Bradford Avenue intersection, coming to its eastern terminus at US 322 Bus.

 The section of PA 162 between North Creek Road in East Bradford Township and Bradford Avenue in West Chester is part of the Brandywine Valley Scenic Byway, a Pennsylvania Scenic Byway.